Supersymmetry and trace formulas II. Selberg trace formula: Introduction

 Selberg trace formula \cite{selberg1956harmonic} exhibits deep and highly non-trivial spectral/geometric duality on Riemann surfaces of constant negative curvature, which relates the spectrum of Laplace operator and closed geodesics.
 The information on the eigenvalues of the Laplacian is only accessible by numerical methods for generic Riemann surfaces, and the Selberg trace formula is the only available analytic tool to uncover the detailed structure of the spectrum.

 The possible implication in physics is extremely tantalizing, since the trace formula can be reformulated as a non-trivial identity regarding the thermal partition function of the purely bosonic system.
 The Selberg trace formula can be thought of as a chaotic version of the trace formula as opposed to the Eskin trace formula on compact Lie groups, since the particle moving on compact Riemann surfaces is chaotic both classically and quantum mechanically.
-Note that most physical systems of utmost interests (from Yang-Mills theory to black holes) are not integrable nor having exactly solvable spectrum.
+Note that most physical systems of utmost interest (from Yang-Mills theory to black holes) are not integrable nor having exactly solvable spectrum.
 Therefore, it is desirable to understand the precise physical origin of the Selberg trace formula from the quantum mechanical point of view, which might give some salient physical lessons.

-It is important to highlight the remarkable observation made by Gutzwiller \cite{Gutzwiller}, who discovered that the part of the Selberg trace formula related to the hyperbolic elements coincides with the exact semiclassical contribution to the partition function by closed geodesics, up to DeWitt term.
-This led him to formulate the `Gutzwiller trace formula', which approximately describes the spectral information of the quantum mechanical systems quantized from the classically chaotic ones in terms of periodic orbits.
-Still, the physical understanding of the remaining terms in the Selberg trace formula, which are equally important, was a mystery.
+It is important to highlight the remarkable observation made by Gutzwil-ler \cite{gutzwiller1985geometry}, who discovered that the part of the Selberg trace formula related to the hyperbolic elements coincides with the exact semiclassical contribution to the partition function by closed geodesics, up to DeWitt term.
+This led him to formulate the `Gutzwiller trace formula', which expresses, at the semiclassical level, the spectrum of a quantum system in terms of periodic orbits of the corresponding classical chaotic system.
+However, understanding in this approach the appearance of equally important remaining terms in the Selberg trace formula was a mystery.

-The goal of the present paper is to provide a physical origin of the Selberg trace formula in light of path integral formalism.
-We will demonstrate that the Selberg trace formula, in its exact form, can be derived from the new supersymmetric localization principle, formulated in \cite{Choi:2021yuz} and successfully applied to the Eskin trace formula for compact Lie groups.
+The goal of the present paper is to provide a physical origin of the Selberg trace formula in the light of the path integral formalism.
+We will demonstrate that the Selberg trace formula, in its precise form, can be derived from the new supersymmetric localization principle, formulated in \cite{Choi:2021yuz} and successfully applied to the Eskin trace formula for compact Lie groups.